Most people visiting Canada do not realize that past assault charges and convictions can render them criminally inadmissible to Canada.

 Temporary Resident Permits are granted to foreign nationals that would otherwise be inadmissible to Canada when there is a specific purpose for their entry.
 The specific purpose of the visit must be properly explained in their TRP application, and the reason is generally related to work, family, or emergency situations.

 Getting a TRP is an option for cases where less than five years have passed since the completion of the sentence, or when a criminal rehabilitation application has not yet been filed or received a positive response.
 A TRP can be used for entry to Canada as a foreign worker, foreign student or as a visitor but not for any permanent residency processes, and the permit is required until criminal inadmissibility has been removed through criminal rehabilitation.

-To find out if you qualify for a Temporary Resident permit or Criminal Rehabilitation, or any other immigration programs, fill out our Free Assessment Form here.
+To find out if you qualify for a Temporary Resident permit or Criminal Rehabilitation, or any other immigration programs, fill out our Assessment Form here.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.